fegexchange/assets/README.md

 ## How to submit token asset information

 - Fork this repo to your own GitHub account
 - Create a new folder and name it the contract address of your token, under the matching blockchain.
-Example: if you're submitting an Ethereum based token you need to create a new folder under `blockchains/ethereum/assets/<YOUR TOKENS CONTRACT ADDRESS>`
+Example: if you're submitting an Ethereum based token you need to create a new folder under `blockchains/ethereum/assets/<YOUR TOKENS CONTRACT ADDRESS>`.
+When using your contract address, be sure to suplly it in the checksum version (case sensitive)

 - In this folder create a new file named `info.json`